jgomer2001/pipelines-plugin/README.md

 ## Setup testing data

-In the example policy, a `Student` resource was created in the schema.
+In the example policy, a `student` resource was created in the schema.
 It is expected all resources referenced by policies exist as OpenSearch indices in equivalence.
-For this, some "student" records should be added:
+For this, some "students" should be added:

 ```
-curl -n -H 'Content-Type: application/json' -d @record.txt -X PUT https://oshost/Student/_doc
+curl -n -H 'Content-Type: application/json' -d @record.txt https://oshost/student/_doc
 ```

 Find `record.txt` in the root directory of this repository.
 Insert several similar documents varying the `grad_year`.